magicahan/Project_Alda/README.md

 This repository contains the final course project for CAPP 30122.

 ## About all sub-directories:
-* <code>data</code>: contains our exploratory data analysis and all plots we generated to visualize several variables.
+* <code>AldaCourse</code>: contains all individual components of Project ALDA listed below together with a Django interface.

+* <code>CourseCrawler</code>: contains all scripts necessary to complete the tasks of logging in to <my.uchicago.edu> and scrapping all course informations.

-* <code>markov process</code>: contains several scripts we composed to estimate the Markov stochastic matrix and expenditure estimations.
+* <code>NLTK</code>: contains python scripts used to select the top 6 positive and negative words from each evaluation comments.

-* <code>paper</code>: contains the tex file we used to build our final report and a pdf copy of our report.
+* <code> ScheduleVisualization</code>: contains python scripts and template.xlms file used to create all possible combinations of non-conflict courses schedules based on user input.

-* <code>slides</code>: contains our presentation slides.
+* <code>Project_Info</code>: contains project description files and the presentation slides.

 ## Contributors
 Alice Mee Seon Chung [Alicechung](https://github.com/Alicechung)